thegetty/quire-docs/content/documentation/site-deploy.md

 5. Next, navigate to `themes/quire-starter-theme/webpack/webpack.config.prod.js`.

-6. Change line 80 to `outputPath: "[YOUR-PROJECT-DIRECTORY-NAME]/img/"` And change line 92 to `outputPath: "[YOUR-PROJECT-DIRECTORY-NAME]/fonts/"`.
+6. So that the site fonts display properly, change line 80 to `outputPath: "[YOUR-PROJECT-DIRECTORY-NAME]/img/"` And change line 92 to `outputPath: "[YOUR-PROJECT-DIRECTORY-NAME]/fonts/"`.

 7. Commit and merge these changes to the repo.